terrier-org/terrier-core/doc/extend_indexing.md

 Index Data Structures
 ---------------------

 As discussed in [Configuring Indexing](configure_indexing.md), Terrier has different indexing implementations.
 In the following, we describe how the generic indexing infrastructure.
 Details on the implementation of the classical two-pass and single-pass indexing can be at (indexer details)[indexer_details.md].
-Details are on the [Hadoop MapReduce indexing are described elsewhere](hadoop_indexing.md).
 In-memory and incremental indices are described under [real-time indexing](realtime_indices.md).

 Each indexer creates several data structures, and creates a differing [Index](http://terrier.org/docs/v5.2/javadoc/org/terrier/structures/Index.html) implementation (summarised in the table below):